Flip-Flop Kickoff

 - Time: 4:00pm

-- Visit ATC headquarters, the "psychological halfway point" of the Trail, and hear about the state of the Trail and updates on the ATC's work from CEO Sandi Marra.
-Attendees will have the opportunity to hear about plans for the Harpers Ferry Visitor Center and share their thoughts.
-There will be light refreshments
+- Visit ATC headquarters, the “psychological halfway point” of the Trail, and hear about the state of the Trail and updates on the ATC’s work from CEO Sandi Marra.
+Ed Clark, park superintendent, will also give remarks on the A.T. as a National Scenic Trail and 100 years of the Cooperative Management System.

 - Register here